Well-prepared students may qualify to take a test to challenge the below courses.

 2. In the first week, we give a test which ascertains how much of this material you know already.
-If you know enough to qualify for a challenge test, you will be counseled to move to the next step.
-Which will be explained to you by the CPTE 100 professor.
+If you know enough to qualify for a challenge test, you will be counseled to move to the next step, which will be explained to you by the CPTE 100 professor.

 3. The challenge test is administered on paper.

 4. If you are successful, credit is recorded and you drop the course during the free add/drop period.
 If you drop the class after the free add/drop period, you will be subject to the add/drop fee and will be given a "W" on your transcript.